srinivasaraojyothi/pythonseleniumframework/readme.md

 pyallied wrapper is published to pypi and it is mentioned as dependency in requirements.txt file in this framework.
 ### Get Start:

+prerequisites:

+1. pythons version >=3.9

+Note: If your python is installed from python.org below mentioned command with extension like 'py -3 -m ' will work, else please use direct command like 'python3' in place of 'py -3 -m '.

 clone the code from git using below command
 ```shell
 git clone https://github.com/srinivasaraojyothi/pythonseleniumframework.git